 After running the spread through a fine-mesh strainer and tasting the leftover green solids, it was clear that the relish was not sweet at all, but sour and tart.
 It wasn’t hard to conclude that the spread at In-N-Out is made with dill pickle relish, and that is why traditional sliced dill pickles are absent from the burgers on the menu board.
 That would be dill pickle overkill.

 Also, the size of the pieces of chopped dill pickle in the relish is very small.
 Much smaller than the pickle chunks in the bottled relish you buy at the store.

 That means you must finely mince the relish out of the jar, before adding it to the spread, to get the same ratio of sourness in each bite as the original burger.

 And while you’re in a mincing mode, mince up that onion super fine as well.

 Once you’ve minced the relish and onion, combine them with the other ingredients for the spread: mayonnaise, ketchup, mustard, vinegar, paprika, and salt.

-Just as the quality of chocolate and vanilla determine the quality of your chocolate chip cookies, the ground beef you use in your hamburgers matters a lot.
+Just as the quality of chocolate and vanilla determines the quality of your chocolate chip cookies, the ground beef you use in your hamburgers matters a lot.
 The beef patty is the star of every hamburger, and it can make or break a good recipe.
-In this case it’s a double bill, so ground beef is an especially important component.
+In this case, it’s a double bill, so ground beef is an especially important component.

 One big reason In-N-Out’s beef tastes so good is its high-fat content.
 It’s higher than the 20% fat most commonly found in pre-ground chuck from your local butcher.